JonathanMEdwards/subtext10/doc/language.md

 This example uses a `repeat` structure, which is Subtext’s form of looping.
 Unlike traditional loop mechanisms, `repeat` structures are expressed as a _tail recursive_ program: The special call `continue?()` recursively calls the containing repeat structure.
 Like any other call it takes an input value on the left, and optionally other inputs on the right.
 But it may only be used where its result will immediately become the result of the whole program (_tail position_).

 Tail recursive programs are equivalent to loops, and repeat structures are actually implemented that way, as a sequence of calls.
-In the UI they will be displayed as a sequence rather than the nested inlining used for normal program calls.
+In the UI they will be displayed as a series rather than the nested inlining used for normal program calls.
 Unlike traditional loops, repeat structures do not involve mutable variables — that is replaced by passing new input values to the next iteration.
 We hypothesize that this is the best of both worlds: the simple iterative semantics of loops, with the clean value semantics of recursion.

 The recursive call `continue?()` has a question mark because the repeat structure can reject.
 An unconditional `continue()` would be used in an unconditional repeat.